The Marriage of Figaro

 Disguises, dupes, desire, and disorder

 On the day of his marriage to the charming Susanna, Figaro discovers that his master, the Count, has taken a fancy to the bride-to-be.
 Dismayed, the clever couple enlists the help of the Countess to foil her husband’s unwelcome advances.
 What should be the best day of their lives turns into a head-spinning series of disguises, dupes, desire, and disorder.
 Can the servants turn the tables and achieve their happily-ever-after?

-Cincinnati Opera opens its 99th season with Mozart’s masterful cat-and-mouse comedy in a “lavish…dream-like period production (The Independent).
-Widely considered one of the greatest comic operas ever written, The Marriage of Figaro overflows with music that is simply sublime.
-Soprano Susanna Phillips, a regular at the Metropolitan Opera, makes her company debut in the role of the Countess, and soprano Janai Brugger, one of Opera News’s top 25 “brilliant young artists,” makes her debut as Susanna.
-Baritone Joseph Lattanzi returns to sing the role of Count Almaviva, following his star turn as Hawkins Fuller in Fellow Travelers.
-Baritone Andrew Wilkowske sings the wily Figaro, after featuring in 2014’s Silent Night as the comedic barber-turned-soldier Ponchel.
+Cincinnati Opera opens its 99th season with Mozart’s masterful cat-and-mouse comedy in a “lavish…dream-like period production (The Independent).”
+Widely considered one of the greatest comic operas ever written, The Marriage of Figaro overflows with music that is simply sublime and a libretto that has delighted audiences for generations.
+The star-studded cast includes soprano Susanna Phillips, a Metropolitan Opera regular, as the Countess, and baritone Joseph Lattanzi as Count Almaviva, following his star turn as Hawkins Fuller in Fellow Travelers.
+Soprano Janai Brugger, one of Opera News’s top 25 “brilliant young artists,” makes her debut as Susanna, and baritone Andrew Wilkowske sings the wily Figaro, after featuring in 2014’s Silent Night.

 Cast & Creative Team

 Antonio Samuel L. Smith